scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - The following fields in the updated TRC MUST remain the same compared to the predecessor TRC:
    - The voting quorum set in the `votingQuorum` field.
-   - The core ASes specified in the `coreASes` field.
+   - The Core ASes specified in the `coreASes` field.
-   - The authoritative ASes specified in the `authoritativeASes` field.
+   - The Authoritative ASes specified in the `authoritativeASes` field.
-   - The number of sensitive and regular voting certificates as well as Control Plane root certificates included in the `certificates` field and their distinguished names.
+   - The number of sensitive and regular voting certificates as well as control plane root certificates included in the `certificates` field and their distinguished names.
    - The set of sensitive voting certificates specified in the `certificates` field.
 - For every regular voting certificate that changes, the regular voting certificate in the predecessor TRC is part of the voters on the updated TRC.
 That is, for each changed regular voting certificate, an index in the `votes` field of the updated TRC MUST refer to the changed regular voting certificate in the predecessor TRC.
-- For every Control Plane root certificate that changes, the updated TRC MUST include a signature created with the private key belonging to the changed Control Plane root certificate (which is part of the predecessor TRC).
+- For every control plane root certificate that changes, the updated TRC MUST include a signature created with the private key belonging to the changed control plane root certificate (which is part of the predecessor TRC).
 - In order for a regular TRC update to be verifiable, all votes MUST be cast by *regular* voting certificates.
 That is, each index in the `votes` field of the regularly updated TRC MUST refer to a *regular* voting certificate in the `certificates` field of the predecessor TRC.